 The Leaf rides on a dedicated EV platform with a multilink front suspension and a torsion beam setup at the rear.
 Handling is predictable, and acceleration is strong from a dead stop thanks to the nearly-instantaneous torque from the electric motor.

 Inside, the Leaf features a digital "eyebrow" display at the top of the instrument panel that provides high visibility for the Eco indicator and speedometer, while a lower liquid crystal meter display houses the power meter, battery temperature gauge, multi-function display, remaining energy gauge, capacity level gauge and distance to empty display.

-Passenger space is slightly greater than that of the typical compact, while cargo room has been noticably improved for this year by moving the onboard charger to the front of the Leaf.
+Passenger space is slightly greater than that of the typical compact, while cargo room was recently improved by moving the onboard charger to the front of the Leaf.
 There's now 24 cubic feet available with the second-row seats upright, up from 14.5; fold the second-row seats down, and there's an additional six cubic inches for a total of 30.